-In Algorithm 1, line 5 is solved classically since efficient algorithms exist for it [38], it's line 8 that is solved using BLLS (where QAOA would be applied).
+In Algorithm 1, line 5 is solved classically since efficient algorithms exist for it [38], and would probably be applied with some kind of regularization since NMF and its variants tend to generally be ill-posed problems [17,39].
+It is line 8 that is solved using BLLS (where QAOA would be applied).